 Paul Polman says, “Working together on solving something requires a high level of humility and a high level of self-awareness.”

-So, what differences exist between One-on-One and Group Coaching?
-And how can we handle both?
+So, what are the differences between One-on-One and Group Coaching?

-When it comes to ICF rules, standards and coaching competencies, those for Group Coaching are not different from One-on-One Coaching.
-The core is the same.
-A qualified coach is there to help the clients as individuals or groups move throughout the four main phases of coaching: Setting the Foundation, Building Trust, Communicating Effectively, and Facilitation of Learning and Results.
-He’ll initiate the discussion, refrain from giving advice, ask powerful questions, sum up, and mirror back until the group members all together as one team or as multiple individuals living their singularity apart from the group, go beneath the surface of their limiting beliefs, reframe perspective, and gain more enlightenment.
+According to ICF rules, Group Coaching is not very different from One-on-One Coaching; the core is the same.
+A qualified coach helps clients, separately or in groups, proceed through the four main phases of coaching: Setting the Foundation, Co-Creating the Relationship, Communicating Effectively, and Facilitating Learning and Results.
+A coach initiates the discussion and asks powerful questions until the group members, as one team or individuals, go beyond their limiting beliefs, reframe perspective, and gain more enlightenment.

-The group dynamic is, however, different when it comes to first defining its mission: it can be set around one common goal for all the members such as increasing one’s company sales, designing a strategy, or implementing a project as well as structured around multiple individual goals related to one theme or topic.
-It is like when we all come to talk about relationships but with different reasons and goals for each of us.
+The group dynamic is, however, different when it comes to defining its mission.
+It can be set around one common goal for all the members, such as increasing sales of one’s company sales, designing a strategy, or implementing a project.
+It can also be built on multiple individual goals related to one specific theme.
+It is like when all the individuals talk about relationships, but for different reasons and objectives.

-In conclusion, One-on-one and Group Coaching obey the same ICF rules and standards, though, additional attention should be paid to the dynamic within the group until it gels, interacts and start blossoming.
+In conclusion, One-on-one and Group Coaching comply with the same ICF rules and standards.
+Extra attention should, however, be paid to group coaching in order to reach harmony and mutual understanding.